Nationally Recognized Research Centers of Excellence

-The Boonshoft School of Medicine houses several research centers of excellence that are nationally recognized, as well as two University System of Ohio Centers of Excellence.
-Currently, the medical school employs 132 research faculty and staff.
-Over the past five years, the Boonshoft School of Medicine received a total of $110,402,178 in research and sponsored program funding.
+The Boonshoft School of Medicine houses several research centers of excellence that are nationally recognized, as well as a University System of Ohio Center of Excellence.
+Currently, the medical school employs about 130 research faculty and staff.
+Over the past five years, the Boonshoft School of Medicine received a total of $64,846,535 in research and sponsored program funding.
 Medical students have ample opportunities to participate in this vibrant research community, and many present their work at the school’s annual Medical Student Research Symposium.

 The Center for Interventions, Treatment and Addictions Research (CITAR) advances the production, dissemination and utilization of scientific knowledge and professional technology regarding the epidemiology, consequences, prevention and treatment of substance abuse.
-It conducts wide-ranging research through programs such as the Weekend Intervention Program (WIP); Substance Abuse Resources & Disability Issues (SARDI); the Dayton Area Drug Survey (DADS); and the NIDA National Early Warning System Network (iN3).
-In 2010, Public Health–Dayton & Montgomery County awarded CITAR a contract, funded by a grant from the Ohio Department of Health, to investigate the high rate of unintentional prescription drug overdoses in Montgomery County through the Unintentional Prescription Drug Poisoning Project;.
+It conducts wide-ranging research through programs such as the Dayton Area Drug Survey (DADS) and the NIDA National Early Warning System Network (iN3).
+In 2010, Public Health–Dayton & Montgomery County awarded CITAR a contract, funded by a grant from the Ohio Department of Health, to investigate the high rate of unintentional prescription drug overdoses in Montgomery County through the Unintentional Drug Overdose Poisoning Project;.

 Wright State’s Center for Genomics Research (CGR) provides state-of-the-art technical assistance and facilities for both basic and clinical science projects in the areas of gene expression, flow cytometry and genotyping.
 CGR supports Wright State researchers, as well as industry partners and collaborations with the 711th Human Performance Wing at the Air Force Research Laboratory at Wright-Patterson Air Force Base.